krzychb/ulp-loop/README.md

 After asserting of GPIO25 and GPIO26 the main program is put back to sleep, ULP is started again and the process continues.

+What is special about this application?
+Nothing besides you need to enable holding of last state of specific output before you put chip into hiberantion mode.
+To do so use function `rtc_gpio_hold_en(gpio_num_t gpio_num)`.
+There is also equivalent `rtc_gpio_hold_dis(gpio_num_t gpio_num)` function to disable holding the last state once chip wakes up and you need to change the output.

 ## Example output on scope

 ![alt text](program-trace.bmp "Example output on scope")

 	1. Red / GPIO25 - is set high when the main program is active, low when in sleep
 	2. Yellow / GPIO26 - toggled on each wakeup of the main program
-	2. Violet / GPIO27 - toggled on each wakeup of ULP
+	3. Violet / GPIO27 - toggled on each wakeup of ULP

-This is not the output as expected - RTC IO output signals are not retained during hibernation mode.
+RTC IO output signals are retained as espected during hibernation mode.

 ## Example output on console